 This change has been made possible through smart textiles.
 In essence, this advanced innovation involves embedding technology into fabrics, allowing clothing to monitor critical health indicators like body temperature, heart rate, glucose levels, and the like.

-Moreover, smart textiles go beyond merely providing insights into well-being.
+Moreover, intelligent textiles go beyond merely providing insights into well-being.
 They can also make necessary adjustments, such as regulating temperature based on the wearer’s needs.
 Obviously, this wearable is a paradigm shift in healthcare, with a promising future ahead.

 Robotic Prostheses